opensource12345678/why_cosine_works/README.md

-# Why Cosine Learning Rate Scheduler Works and How to Improve It?
+# Eigencurve: Optimal Learning Rate Schedule for SGD on Quadratic Objectives with Skewed Hessian Spectrums

 ## Overview